phobco/millionaire-app/README.md

 It is possible to recover the password from the account using e-mail.

 Users with `admin` status can load questions.

-Live demo [Who Wants to Be a Millionaire](https://millionaire-phobco.herokuapp.com/) (wait about 10 seconds for the server to start)

 ### Installation
 1. Clone repo